2nd Annual Boys Southern California Prospect Camp

 A 1995 Tufts graduate, Daly was a two-sport athlete for the Jumbos, and received a Masters in Education from Tufts in 1997.
 He and his wife Norah, have a daughter, Fiona, and son, Liam.

-Guy Van Arsdale, a veteran coach and former NCAA Player of the Year, has been named head coach of the Colby College men’s lacrosse program.
+Guy Van Arsdale, a veteran coach and former NCAA Player of the Year, has been at the helm of the Colby College men’s lacrosse program since 2016.

 Most recently at Division 1 Jacksonville University, Van Arsdale has also been head coach at Colorado College and Rochester Institute of Technology (RIT) at the Division III level, and coached professionally with the Rochester Rattlers of Major League Lacrosse.